zachm/tscached/README.md

 as before, tscached is effectively cold.
 TTL expiry may be useful for this case.

 ### Preemptive caching (Read-before)
 tscached is intended to minimize read load on KairosDB; the fact that it will make dashboards built with Grafana, et al. much faster to load is a happy coincidence.

 This leads to a natural next step: if a finite number of dashboards are built in a Grafana installation, but then queried very rarely (i.e., only under emergency scenarios), why not provide *shadow load* on them all the time?
-This would, in effect, keep tscached current and result in a very high (hot( hit rate.
+This would, in effect, keep tscached current and result in a very high (hot) hit rate.

-It could be achieved with a daemon, or with cron jobs, or with various other scenarios.
+It could be achieved with a daemon, or with cron jobs, or with various other approaches.
 Stay tuned...